 - Provide a payment deadline.
 Under the Government's Late Payment Directive you can charge interest if payments are late, so make this clear on the invoice.

 - Provide customers with easy ways to pay.
-Individuals and businesses overwhelmingly favour electronic payment methods over cash and cheque.
-For small amounts less than £45 (increased on 1 April 2020 from £30) you could accept contactless payments using a contactless-enabled terminal.
-The UK Cards Association has produced a free, practical guide to contactless payments.
+Individuals and businesses overwhelmingly favour electronic payment methods over cash (and cheque).
+For amounts of not more than £100 (increased from £45 in March 2021) you could accept contactless payments using a contactless-enabled terminal.

 - Don't be slow to send reminders.
 If emails don't work, get on the phone and chase payment as soon as it is due.
-If necessary, send a formal letter.
+If necessary, send a formal email or letter.

 Taking card payments

-Some small firms, still don't take card payments; and yet shoppers increasingly use cards rather than cash (only £1 in every £5 spent in UK shops in 2018 was cash).
+Some small firms still don't take card payments; and yet shoppers increasingly use cards rather than cash (less than £1 in every £5 spent in UK shops in 2020 was cash).

 Although card payments carry costs for the merchant, there's no doubt that you will get more business by accepting them - research shows that one in five shoppers have left a store because they didn't take cards.